charan-s108/ML-Libraries/README.md

 ## Usage

+- **Explore Notebooks:** Feel free to explore the notebooks based on your interests and learning objectives.
+- **Clone the Repository:** Clone the repository to your local machine.
+- **Open Notebooks:** Open the notebooks using Jupyter Notebook or JupyterLab.
+- **Execute Code Cells:** Run the code cells to see the results.
-Feel free to explore the notebooks based on your interests and learning objectives.
-Clone the repository to your local machine and open the notebooks using Jupyter Notebook or JupyterLab.
-Execute the code cells, modify them and experiment with different parameters to see how the libraries behave under various conditions.
+- **Modify and Experiment:** Modify the code cells and experiment with different parameters to observe how the libraries behave under various conditions.

 ## Contribution